spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/getting-started-with-responsive-images.md

 The `sizes` attribute requires a lot of work though: you'd need to co-ordinate between your responsive CSS and the output HTML to set the right `sizes` for every image and every layout scenario.
 If you leave out the `sizes` attribute, the browser will presume that the image will be rendered full width, which is also not optimal in many cases — eg. thumbnails.

-Now the medialibrary takes a pragmatic approach in this, so you don't ever have to think about the `sizes` attribute and can experiment freely with different page layouts: we set the `sizes` intially to `1px` to load the smallest picture first, and after load adjust `sizes` to the exact rendered width of the image with JavaScript.
+Now the medialibrary takes a pragmatic approach in this, so you don't ever have to think about the `sizes` attribute and can experiment freely with different page layouts: we set the `sizes` intially to `1px` to load the smallest picture first, and after load adjust `sizes` to the rendered width of the image with JavaScript.
+We set this width in a `vw` value: if you make your browser wider, an even better version will be loaded.

 At the same time we can use this technique to use this smallest picture as the placeholder.